Login Register Basket (0 items)

 Riders who unable to complete the ride, for whatever reason, can call the emergency number shown on the route map given out on the day and we'll direct a pick up vehicle to relay you and your bike to either the start or finish, as appropriate.

-In this case you can pick up a new one from our administration tent at the start of the ride.
+We'll have a record of your order at the event so you can pick up a new one from our administration tent at the start of the ride.

 Do I have to raise a minimum amount of sponsorship?